January 30, 2013

 SHARPTON: Have you joined the "Politics Nation" conversation on

 facebook yet?
 We hope you will.
-Today everyone was excited to hear
+Please head over to facebook and search

 (BEGIN VIDEO CLIP)